The Madness of Playing Games

 Courtship and foreplay precede sex.
 Pomp and ceremony precede war or

 celebration.
-A whole host of minutely orchestrated maneuvers anticipate a
+A whole host of minutely orchestrated maneuvers anticipate a business

 People who cannot play games (for example: the mentally ill) and those who refuse to succumb to societal mores, protocols, and expectations (for example: misogynists, misanthropes, the contumacious, counterdependent, and defiant) lose out: they are shunned, ostracized, and excommunicated.
 Women abhor their transactional directness, men fear their goal-orientation.
 Everyone relegates them to the weirdo bin or locks them up in institutions such as prisons and mental asylums.